FlaxEngine/FlaxDocs/manual/animation/tutorials/create-anim-graph.md

 ![New Anim Graph](media/new-anim-graph.jpg)

 Use the *Content* window to create a new Anim Graph asset.
-Right-click and select option **New -> Animation Graph**.
+Right-click and select option **New -> Animartion -> Animation Graph**.
 Specify its name and hit Enter to confirm.

 ## 2. Open Anim Graph window